ODACC

-Where can I learn about more about the introduction of Construction Adjudication in Ontario?
+Where can I learn more about the introduction of Construction Adjudication in Ontario?

 Are you interested in learning more about Construction Adjudication and the recent changes to the Construction Act in Ontario?
 Visit www.odacc.ca to learn more.
 In addition, ODACC offers training and the opportunity to become a certified ODACC Adjudicator through its Construction Adjudication and ODACC Orientation Program.
 Information about this Program and how to register is …

-Where can I learn about more about the introduction of Construction Adjudication in Ontario?
+Where can I learn more about the introduction of Construction Adjudication in Ontario?
 Read More »

 Who are the Adjudicators on the ODACC Registry of Adjudicators?